-For my dissertation work, I am studying the effects of an introduced parasite, Philornis downsi, on susceptible and reservoir hosts in the Galapagos Islands.
+For my dissertation work, I am studying the effects of an introduced parasite, Philornis downsi, on vulnerable and reservoir hosts in the Galapagos Islands.
 Reservoir hosts do not suffer the effects of the parasites and are therefore important in maintaining parasites in a population.
 I am currently identifying defense mechanisms that enable the reservoir hosts to deal with the parasite without a cost to fitness.
-Specifically, I am exploring trade-offs in tolerance and resistance defense mechanisms in both reservoir and susceptible hosts.
+Specifically, I am exploring trade-offs in tolerance and resistance defense mechanisms in both reservoir and vulnerable hosts.
 I am also attempting to develop a low cost, low labor method for controlling P. downsi within the nest in the Galapagos.

 Host defense mechanisms in long-standing host-parasite relationships

 Hosts that have long-standing relationships with their parasites have likely evolved defense mechanisms to deal with their parasites.
 I am comparing the effects of native Philornis nest flies on black-faced grassquits and tropical mockingbirds in Tobago.
 Both species are phylogentically related and similar ecologically to their congeners in the Galapagos (i.e. Darwin’s finches and Galapagos mockingbirds.
 These systems present the opportunity to compare tolerance and resistance mechanisms within novel and long-standing host-parasite relationships.